Censorship of the Bible: Sudan

-It is illegal to own a Bible, as well as in Yemen.
+It is illegal to own a Bible in Sudan.

 United States of America

 U.S. military

 In 2009, the U.S. military confiscated and destroyed Bibles in the possession of U.S. Army Chaplains at a US air base in Bagram, Afghanistan.
-The texts, written in the Pashto and Dari languages, were intended to be distributed among the locals with the intent to convert, according to footage obtained and broadcast by Al Jazeera.
-Under U.S. military regulations "proselytizing of any religion, faith or practice" is explicitly forbidden.
+The texts, written in Pashto and Dari, were intended to be distributed among the locals with the intent to convert, according to footage obtained and broadcast by Al Jazeera.
+Under U.S. military regulations, "proselytizing of any religion, faith or practice" is explicitly forbidden.

 U.S. schools

-The restriction of religious texts in U.S. public schools, including the Bible, was referred to as a "Bible ban".
+The restriction of religious texts in U.S. public schools, including the Bible, was referred to by some sources as a "Bible ban".

-On June 2, 2023, the Davis School District in Utah banned the Bible in Elementary and Middle Schools due to "vulgarity or violence" inappropriate for the age group.
-They reversed the decision on June 21.
+On June 2, 2023, the Davis School District in Utah banned the Bible in elementary and middle schools due to "vulgarity or violence" inappropriate for the age group.
+The district reversed the decision on June 21.

 Russia

-In 2015, Russia banned importation of the Jehovah's Witnesses' New World Translation of the Holy Scriptures.
+In 2015, Russia banned the importation of the Jehovah's Witnesses' New World Translation of the Holy Scriptures.
 On May 5, 2015, customs authorities in Russia seized a shipment of religious literature containing Ossetian-language Bibles published by Jehovah's Witnesses.
 Russian customs officials in the city of Vyborg held up a shipment of 2,013 Russian-language copies of Bibles on July 13, 2015.
 Customs authorities confiscated three of the Bibles, sent them to an "expert" to study the Bibles to determine whether they contained "extremist" language, and impounded the rest of the shipment.

 China

 The state-owned Amity Press is the only publisher allowed to print Bibles in China that are not for export.
-The quantity printed is restricted, and the sale or distribution of Bibles is limited to officially sanctioned churches, with online sales having been recently cracked down upon.
+The quantity printed is restricted, and the sale or distribution of Bibles is limited to officially sanctioned churches, with online sales having been cracked down upon as recently as 2018.

 The Associated Press reported in September 2018 that the current suppression program in China includes the burning of Bibles.